xrip/rp2040-eeprom-emulator/README.md

 # RP2040 as EPROM / EEPROM emulator
 Based on [PicoROM](https://github.com/nickbild/picoROM)

-Emulates 27c512 / 28c512 with only one pico, without any other electronic components
+Emulates 27c512 / 28c512 with just a RP2040, without any other electronic components

 *You should use **black chinese** Raspberry Pi Pico RP2040*